-Large carnivores capture the imagination; they are charismatic, controversial and draw attention from across lines that separate people and interests.
+Large carnivores capture the imagination: they are charismatic, controversial, and they draw attention from across the lines that separate people and interests.
 But because of the perceived negative impacts of carnivores on natural and agricultural systems, numerous carnivores are threatened with extinction.
 The cougar (Puma concolor), in particular, is a cryptic species we know little about.
-This is the reason we initiated the Teton Cougar Project (TCP) — to study this amazing animal in one of the most intact ecosystems in the lower 48 states, and better understand the critical roles cougars play as part of the larger Southern Yellowstone Ecosystem.
+This is why we initiated the Teton Cougar Project (TCP) — to study this amazing animal in the context of the most intact ecosystems in the lower 48 states, and to better understand the critical roles cougars play as part of the larger Southern Yellowstone Ecosystem.

 Cougars are not the only large predator in our study area.
 They share the local forests, valleys, and mountains with wolves, and grizzly and black bears.
-Our study area offers the fantastic opportunity to study carnivore community ecology, and any interactions between wolves, bears, and cougars — insights into their interactions are critical in developing conservation plans for all 4 species in the study area and beyond.
+Our study area offers the fantastic opportunity to study carnivore community ecology, and any interactions between wolves, bears, and cougars — insights into their interactions are critical to developing conservation plans for all four species in this study area and beyond.

-The TCP was initiated in 2000 by Howard Quigley and Maurice Hornocker in a joint project by the Hornocker Wildlife Institute and Wildlife Conservation Society.
+The TCP was initiated in 2000 by Howard Quigley and Maurice Hornocker as a joint project by the Hornocker Wildlife Institute and Wildlife Conservation Society.
 In 2003, both Howard and the TCP migrated to Craighead Beringia South, where Howard has since collaborated with Derek Craighead to continue and expand the project.
 In 2009, Panthera joined the TCP as a formal partner and collaborator (when Howard took leadership of their Jaguar Program), and in 2012, Panthera assumed oversight of the project.
-Nevertheless, the TCP remains an ongoing collaboration between CBS and Panthera.
-Over the course of the 12 years of the project, numerous field technicians and biologists have contributed enormously to the effort—tracking cougars is difficult work, yet rewarding in ways we could only have imagined.
+Nevertheless, the TCP remains an ongoing collaboration between CBS and Panthera, and over the course of the project's 12 years, numerous field technicians and biologists have contributed enormously to the effort.

 Results to Date